Jennifer Malat

 Jennifer Malat is an American sociologist.
-She is associate vice president for development in the Office of Development and Alumni Relations at Virginia Commonwealth University.
+She is dean of the College of Arts & Sciences at the University of New Mexico.

 Early life and education

 Malat was raised in Rochester, Minnesota and attended the University of Minnesota for her Bachelor of Science degree in sociology.
-She then traveled to Michigan to earn her Master's degree and PhD from the University of Michigan.
+She then traveled to Michigan to earn her Master's degree and PhD in sociology from the University of Michigan.

 Career

-Upon receiving her PhD, Malat joined the faculty of sociology at the University of Cincinnati as an assistant professor in 2000.
+Upon receiving her PhD, Malat joined the faculty of the Department of Sociology at the University of Cincinnati as an assistant professor in 2000.
 She was promoted to associate professor in 2006 and full professor in 2014.
-Malat’s research examines how inequities, particularly racial inequity, affect health.
+Malat's research examines how racial inequity affects health.